spcl/HTSIM/README.md

 - ```Switch-Degradation-Period```: Defines after how many picoseconds since the last switch got degraded the next switch gets degraded.
 - ```Switch-Degradation-Max-Percent```: Between 0 and 1, defines the maximum percentage of degraded switches.

+#### Switch Periodic Fail
+- ```Switch-Periodic-Packet-Loss```: Simulates the periodic loss of packets at a switch.
+If turned on, affected switches drop y packets every x packets as specified at "Switch-Periodic-Packet-Loss-PktNr" and "Switch-Periodic-Packet-Loss-Drop-Period".
+- ```Switch-Periodic-Packet-Loss-Start-After```: Defines after how many picoseconds the first switch starts dropping packets.
+- ```Switch-Periodic-Packet-Loss-Period```: Defines after how many picoseconds since the last switch started dropping packets the next switch starts dropping packets.
+- ```Switch-Periodic-Packet-Loss-Max-Percent```: Between 0 and 1, defines the maximum percentage of switches that drop packets.
+- ```Switch-Periodic-Packet-Loss-PktNr:```: Specifies how many packets get dropped every period.
+- ```Switch-Periodic-Packet-Loss-Drop-Period```: Specifies after how many packets the next packets get dropped.

 ### Cable Failures
 #### Complete Cable Failure
 - ```Cable-Fail```: Simulates complete failure of a cable.
 If turned on, affected cables are failing with 80% probability uniformly between 0 and 5 minutes long, and with 20% probability geometrically (with parameter 0.1) between 5 and 60 minutes long.